Fulton J. Sheen: Television

 In 1952, Sheen won an Emmy Award for Most Outstanding personality.
 In accepting his Emmy, Sheen, "I feel it is time I pay tribute to my four writers – Matthew, Mark, Luke and John."
 At that time, Berle quipped, "We both work for 'Sky Chief, a reference to God and Berle's sponsor, Texaco.
 Time called Sheen "the first 'televangelist and the Archdiocese of New York could not meet the demand for tickets.
 Sheen received a second Emmy nomination in 1953.

 One of Sheen's best-remembered presentations came in February 1953, when he forcefully denounced the Soviet Union.
 Sheen gave a dramatic reading of the burial scene from Shakespeare's Julius Caesar.
 He substituted the names of Soviet leaders (Stalin, Lavrenty Beria, Georgy Malenkov, and Andrey Vyshinsky) for those of characters in the play (Julius Caesar, Gaius Cassius Longinus, Marc Antony and Marcus Junius Brutus).
 Sheen concluded the presentation by saying, "Stalin must one day meet his judgment."
 Days later, Stalin suffered a stroke and died within the week.

-Sheen was often quick to rebuke what he considered wrongful conduct.
-For example, in his televised sermon "False Compassion", he shouted: "There are sob sisters; there are the social slobberers who insist on compassion being shown to the muggers, to the dope fiends, to the throat slashers, to the beatniks, to the prostitutes, to the homosexuals, to the punks, so that today the decent man is practically off the reservation."
-Sheen then told his viewers to "hate the sin ... and love the sinner."

 Life Is Worth Living ran until 1957, drawing as many as 30 million people weekly, mostly non-Catholics.
 He received his third Emmy nomination in 1957.

-Sheen returned to television in 1961 with a nationally-syndicated series, The Fulton Sheen Program.
-Running until to 1968, it was broadcast first in black-and-white and later in color.
+Sheen returned to television in 1961 with a nationally syndicated series, The Fulton Sheen Program.
+Running until 1968, it was broadcast first in black-and-white and later in color.
 The format of the series was essentially the same as Life Is Worth Living.

 International cassette tape ministry

 In September 1974, Auxiliary Bishop Thomas William Lyons of Washington asked Sheen to speak at a retreat for diocesan priests at the Loyola Retreat House in Faulkner, Maryland.
 Sheen's talks were recorded on reel-to-reel tape.

-Sheen requested for the recorded talks to be produced for distribution.
+Sheen requested the recorded talks be produced for distribution.
 This was the first production of a worldwide cassette tape ministry called Ministr-O-Media, a nonprofit company that operated on the grounds of St. Joseph's Parish in Pomfret, Maryland.
 The retreat album was Renewal and Reconciliation and included nine 60-minute audiotapes.